 The International Criminal Police Organization (Interpol) released a statement advising the public to be vigilant about fraudsters “exploiting the fear of uncertainty” surrounding the Coronavirus outbreak.

-While it’s true that Interpol has dealt with at least 30 COVID-19 related frauds to date, you can avoid falling victim to scams by learning how to spot them.
-Firstly, you’ll need to recognize what a potential COVID-19-related fraud looks like.
+While it’s true that Interpol has dealt with at least 30 frauds related to Coronavirus to date, you can avoid falling victim to scams by learning how to spot them.
+Firstly, you’ll need to recognize what potential COVID-19 frauds look like.